 Do Angelfish Eat Other Fish?

-They mostly survive coral reefs 20 to 30 meters deep in crystal clear waters of the Pacific.
+They mostly survive in coral reefs 20 to 30 meters deep in crystal clear waters of the Pacific.
 The angelfish are difficult to seek out initially because they’re suspicious and check out to keep off dangers that threaten them.

 The angelfish is often said to be an omnivore that will eat algae and marine plants, small fish, or larvae that attach themselves to the reef, like hammerheads, goldfish, and clownfish.